Hurricane Delta's Winds Hit 115 MPH As Storm Approaches Louisiana Coast

 Hurricane Delta will bring a "life-threatening storm surge, destructive winds, and significant flooding" to the U.S. Gulf Coast, the National Weather Service says.
 The storm has strengthened into a Category 3 hurricane, with sustained winds of 115 mph.

-The hurricane is forecast to make landfall Friday evening — the National Weather Service office in New Orleans is warning residents, "Worsening conditions are expected through the day."
+The hurricane is forecast to make landfall late afternoon or evening on Friday.
+The National Weather Service office in New Orleans is warning residents, "Worsening conditions are expected through the day."

 Delta is currently 130 miles south-southwest of Cameron, La., the National Hurricane Center said in its 11 a.m.
 ET update.
 The center of the storm is expected to make landfall just east of that town, which was hit hard by Hurricane Laura in late August.
 The system is moving north at 13 mph.